KatarzynaS/Project_week3/README.md

 Action take to create the tidy date set can be summarized as fallow:

 1. Merging the training and the test sets in order to create one data set
+-	Firstly by x train and test, secondly y train and test thirdly subject train and test
 2. Extracting  the mean and standard deviation for each measurement
+-	based on features.txt
 3. Using descriptive activity names to name the activities in the data set
+-	From activity_labels.txt
 4. Labelling the data set with descriptive activity names
 5. Creating second independent tidy data set with the average of each variable for each activity and each subject.

 In the CodeBook.md file can be found variables of the tidy dataset as well as transformation description.